The Janrain Console User Guide

 I tried to log on to the Janrain Console, but all I saw was a page with the message You do not have any applications associated with your account.
 What does that mean?

 That means that you haven’t been assigned a Console role.
-You’ll need to have an Administrator or a CCP Agent Manager assign you a role.
+You’ll need to be assigned a role before you can do anything in the Console.

 For more information about agents and agent roles, see Console Roles and Permissions.